The Deadly Grip of “The Blues”: Unmasking Illicit Oxycodone and the Silent Threat of Fentanyl

 What are the signs of an oxycodone overdose?

-Recognizing the signs of an oxycodone overdose can save a life.
-These include:
+Recognizing the signs of an oxycodone overdose is critical and can save a life.
+Key symptoms to watch for include:

 • Drowsiness or loss of consciousness

-• Blueish tint to the lips and fingernails
+• Bluish tint to the lips and fingernails (cyanosis)

 Additional Resources: